vahit19/4DeepAnalytics.com/README.md

 [![Covid-19 Istanbul](https://yt-embed.herokuapp.com/embed?v=3P4LBxkxPBA)](https://www.youtube.com/watch?v=3P4LBxkxPBA "Covid-19 Istanbul")

-Please kindly see the demo video at this Link
+Also CoronaLytics with Live Dashboard and HeatMap, Please kindly see the demo video at this Link:

 [![The CoronaLytics](https://yt-embed.herokuapp.com/embed?v=25rIhR1a1sA&feature=youtu.be)](https://www.youtube.com/watch?v=25rIhR1a1sA&feature=youtu.be "The CoronaLytics")